EdoardoGruppi/Path_Finding_Visualizer/README.md

 ## Ideas

-Ideas still to implement: weights (correct dijkstra code and add weight field), intermediary objectives(restart the algorithm considering all the nodes logically unvisited), create mazes algorithm, add intro or algorithm descirptions.
+Ideas still to implement: intermediary objectives(restart the algorithm considering all the nodes logically unvisited), create mazes algorithm, add intro or algorithm descirptions.

-HEURISTIC CONSIDERING WEIGHTED MANHATTAN Distance FOR GREEDY AND A STAR
+The A\* and Greedy functioning strictly depends on the heuristic function chosen.
+Albeit both of them exploit a function based on the manhattan distance, this is implemented differently into two distinct variants.
+Obviously the speed of the search algorithm is greater as the heuristic function better estimates the distance between a node and the target node.

 Note that the weights are set to 15 units.